Organize your stay Mauritius

 Spoken languages Spoken languages Mauritius

 Everything administrative is in English.
-It is the official language, the language of instruction.
+It's the official language, the language of instruction.
 It is used alongside French, which remains the most widely spoken language, especially in the press.
 Most of the time, however, Mauritians speak Creole, a language whose roots are close to French.
-Several languages of Indian origin are also spoken: Bhojupuri, Hindi, Urdu, Telegu, Marathi and Sanskrit.
-At home, the Chinese minority speaks Cantonese or Hakka.
-Overall, Mauritians are fluent in two languages (Creole and their native language), and often three or four.
-They switch from one to the other with an ease that leaves many Europeans amazed!
+Several languages of Indian origin are also spoken: Bhojpuri, Hindi, Urdu, Telugu, Marathi and Sanskrit.
+At home, the Chinese minority speak Cantonese or Hakka.
+Overall, Mauritians are fluent in 2 languages (Creole and their native tongue), and often 3 or 4.
+They switch from one to the other with an ease that leaves many Europeans dumbfounded!

 Communication Communication Mauritius